Stranger's House

-Stranger's House (သူစိမ်းအိမ်) is a 2019 Burmese thriller film starring Lwin Moe, Htun Eaindra Bo and Phway Phway.
+Stranger's House (သူစိမ်းအိမ်) is a 2019 Burmese psychological thriller film starring Lwin Moe, Htun Eaindra Bo and Phway Phway.
 The film produced and distributed by Good Old Days Production premiered in Myanmar on August 1, 2019.

 Synopsis

-Nway Oo and Kay Thi, who live in Mandalay, arrived at their friend Mya's house while visiting Rangoon.
-At first it was seen as a happy house, but later it became scary and realized that it was a mental house.
-But then it was too late.
+Mandalay residents Nway Oo and Kay Thi arrived at their online friend Mya's house while visiting Rangoon.
+On first impression, Mya's family appeared to be one happy and harmonious family.
+However, as time went on, terrifying incidents started to became more apparent.
+Nway Oo and Kay Thi soon discovered that it was the house of a psychiatric family and must find a way to escape fast.
+But by the time they realized, it was already too late.